opencodeiiita/GrepIt-Backend/README.md

 Comment on the issue.
 In case of no activity on the issue even after 2 days, the issue will be reassigned.
 If you have difficulty approaching the issue, feel free to ask on our discord channel.

+-   It is also requested to make your entry in [CONTRIBUTORS](CONTRIBUTORS.md) markdown file before submitting the PR.

 ## 💻 Communication:

 Whether you are working on a new feature or facing a doubt please feel free to ask us on our [discord](https://discord.gg/D9999YTkS8) channel.
 We will be happy to help you out.